Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Fishing Licence and Regulations For Fishing For Alaska Salmon

 According to the Alaska Department of Fish and Game site, you must have a fishing license if you are aged 16 or older.
-Further, for kings you will need a king salmon stamp.
+For kings, you will need a king salmon stamp.
 You can purchase an Alaska fishing license online at the Alaska Department of Fish and Game.

 A game warden will check your license, catch, and stamps.